daarnolducsd/ep5book/docs/04-week4.md

 $$
 Therefore, the actual life expectancy in the U.S. is 5.37 years lower than the life expectancy predicted by the linear model.

 As we have alluded to, there are other ways to form predictions.
 In certain cases, this linear model might not be an appropriate way to model the data.
 Maybe the relationship does not appear particularly linear.
 For example, in Figure \@ref(fig:scatter1), it appears at low incomes, an increase in income results in a very steep rise in life expectancy.
 Then, at higher incomes, near \$60k, \$70k, it doesn't appear that increases in income are associated with increases in life expectancy.
-If I were given free reign to draw a **curve** to the data, the curve would start out steep at low incomes, and get flatter at high incomes.
+If I were given free discretion to draw a **curve** to the data, the curve would start out steep at low incomes, and get flatter at high incomes.
 In other words, the curve would be nonlinear.

 We are not going to cover nonlinear methods in this course.
 But it turns out that we can sometimes improve our model by simply changing the variables a bit.
 What we are going to try next is to estimate a linear regression that models life expectancy as a function of the **natural logarithm of average income**.
 In other words, we will estimate a linear regression of the following form.